 Here the Caledonian Railway's Greenhill Branch line from Garnqueen South Junction to Greenhill Lower Junction met the Scottish Central Railway from Greenhill Upper Junction to Perth.
-Both lines remain open today. ...More details
+Both lines remain open today.

 At this junction the lines from Greenhill Lower Junction (for Glasgow Queen Street High Level and the south) and Falkirk Grahamston (for Edinburgh Waverley and the south) meet to run north to Larbert, Stirling and Perth.
 All lines are double track.

 This is a two platform station.
 The present station formerly featured four tracks between the platforms, allowing non stop trains to pass those stopped in the station.
 There was a bay platform at the south end, east side of the line (from which trains to Grangemouth departed).
 The original station building still stands on the down (northbound) platform at the north end of the platform.

 This was a two platform station south of Stirling and nearly a mile east of Bannockburn itself.
 The main station building was on the southbound platform.
 It was of a style characteristic of the line.
 The station was on an embankment.

 This is a excellent well preserved station with building by James Miller on the main down platform and glass canopies.
-This was not the original building, but is similar in style.
+(This is not the 1848 original building, but is similar in style.)
 The station was rebuilt around 1912.